darioriverat/microblog/README.md

 # Entries and Tweets

-This application is designed to show the knowledge and expertise about web technologies, and creation of robust PHP web applications with attention to software architecture and security.
+This is a simple microblogging app with Twitter integration.

 You can download this project as follows.